 1. Apply for a New Rewards Card Now

 If you don't have a good rewards credit card in your wallet, there's still time to get one before you start your holiday spending.
 The good news is that several excellent rewards cards are currently offering 0% introductory APRs, so you can put your holiday purchases on those cards, earn rewards and pay them off over a period of a few months without incurring any interest.
-Find a list of top holiday shopping rewards cards here, or visit Experian CreditMatch® for the best rewards credit card offers for you based on your FICO® score.
+Find a list of top holiday shopping rewards cards here, or visit Experian CreditMatch® for rewards credit card offers for you based on your FICO® score.

 2. Take Advantage of Sign-Up Bonus Offers

 The holidays are the perfect time to take advantage of lucrative sign-up bonus offers since most people are spending a little more than usual and can reach their minimum spend requirements easily.
 Here's how bonus offers work: Typically, a card issuer will require you to spend a certain amount of money on purchases within the first three months of opening an account in order to earn a hefty sum of extra bonus points, cash or miles.

 For example, the Chase Freedom® is offering is offering $150 in cash back after you spend $500 in purchases in the first 3 months of opening an account, while the Barclaycard Arrival Plus® World Elite Mastercard® offers cardholders the chance to earn 60,000 bonus miles after spending $5,000 in purchases within the first 90 days (60,000 miles can be redeemed for $600 in travel purchases).

 3. Make Sure You're Using the Right Card on the Right Purchases